Are you thinking about leaving? We encourage you to make a plan, be cautious about how you implement it, and make positive choices in your life.

 Make a Safety Plan, whether you’re choosing to stay for now or leaving the relationship.
 We have designed some you can use for free, outlining exactly what you need to think about for a safe new future.

-And finally, read the words of wisdom in the stories of hope from brave women who have found the courage to leave abusive relationships, and been rewarded with peaceful, loving lives.
+And finally, know that there are stories from brave women who have found the courage to leave abusive relationships, and been rewarded with peaceful, loving lives.
 Because around half of all murders committed each year in New Zealand are domestic violence related, many women believe leaving was the best decision they ever made.